gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 However, the author no longer has access to the maps she made in Fall 2021, so these visualizations will serve to further investigate and communicate the data rather than serve as a direct comparison with the original results.

-#### Hypothesis 2
-Agreement between each given dataset and it's corresponding raw form will be presented in a table, as will the agreement between the original summary stats and the reanalysis summary stats.

 ## Discussion

 If the first null hypothesis is rejected, it suggests that the original lab could benefit from a more robust documentation of its solution.
 However, depending on the magnitude of the difference, a rejection of the null hypothesis could be indicative of an inequivalency between a python command used and the original tool intended for use in QGIS.

-If the second null hypothesis is rejected, it suggests that any data transformation occurring between the aquisition of the raw data online and the distribution of the given data prepared for the lab may benefit from more robust documentation.
-However, if the first null hypothesis is rejected (ie the replication fails); it is unlikely that the reanalysis (using much of the same code, but a slightly different data source) will succeed.

 ## Integrity Statement